EDUCBA

 • Alibaba Cloud Connectors: They have enabled seamless use of cloud computing through easy connectivity with leading databases such as MYSQL, SQL Server, and Postgres via Tableau.
 Now, cloud data can be used for extensive insight generation.

-• Qubole and Kyvos: The data platforms together with Tableau form an extremely strong combination of data management platforms and visual analytics.
+• Qubole and Kyvos: The data platforms and Tableau combine data management platforms and visual analytics.
 They allow the users quick insight generation from a vast amount of data.

-• Cloud Connectors: Now Tableau Prep has cloud connectors for Box, Dropbox, OneDrive, Google Drive.
+• Cloud Connectors: Now Tableau Prep has cloud connectors for Box, Dropbox, OneDrive, and Google Drive.

 2. Visual Analytics